-Most associations and nonprofits have experienced significant disruption to business-as-usual operations and will continue to do so while we are living with COVID-19.
+Most associations and nonprofits have experienced significant disruption to business-as-usual operations and will continue to do so post–COVID-19.
 To help address these challenges and keep your organization humming, consider these actions:

 - Evaluate short-term liquidity.
 Your finance team is likely evaluating cash flow and working capital to understand how the pandemic has affected the growth of the organization.
 Monitor short-term cash flow and maintain a strict discipline around collecting receivables.
 If you don’t offer a payment plan for members, consider adding this option to increase recurring revenue and provide flexibility.